horacephair/horacephair.github.io/text.markdown

 <table width="80%" cellspacing="0" cellpadding="3"><tr><th>Span</th><th>Things</th><th>Place</th></tr>

 <tr><th>Friday afternoon, evening, and night</th><td><em>Arrivals</em><br />
 Join us at PlanetMF as we wait for people to arrive.
 Berr drinking on the porch, lounging on the couches, eating pizza in the backyard (weather permitting).
 Casual wagers may be made on the number of out-of-town guests and pizzas that have arrived by hour.
-Midnight excursion to Cartopia for the fourth meal (SE 12th & Hawthorne).
+Midnight excursion to Cartopia for the fourth meal (SE 12th & Hawthorne.
 Limited cocktail menu available. </td><td>Planet Motherfucker</td></tr>

-<tr><th>Saturday morning</th><td>Brunch<br />
-<em>multiple choice</em><br />
+<tr><th>Saturday morning</th><td>Brunch &mdash; <em>multiple choice</em><br />
 assemble your party, quest for brunch!
 </td><td>various environs
 </td></tr>